Cantorstaub/Game-of-Memories/README.md

 Game of Memories is a Game of Life simulation running inside the memory of an emulated _Instructor 50_ computer.
 It was co-created with Stefan Höltgen in the [Signallabor](https://www.musikundmedien.hu-berlin.de/de/medienwissenschaft/medientheorien/signallabor) at the Humboldt University of Berlin in 2014.

 As the _Instructor 50_ only provides a 7-segment display to show addresses and opcodes and a line of eight red LEDs, there would be no direct way to actually see the Game of Memories when run on the original hardware.
-The emulation of this machine in WinArcadia[[1]](#_ftn1), on the other hand, provided the possibility to graphically represent the memory of the emulated machine, rendering the proliferation of living cells of the Game of Memories visible.
+The emulation of this machine in WinArcadia[[1]](#_ftn1), on the other hand, provided the possibility to graphically represent the memory of the emulated machine, rendering the Game of Memories visible.

 <img src = "/Pictures/Instructor 50 von Signetics.JPG?raw=true" width = "500" title = "The Instructor 50." alt = "A retro-computer consisting of a black case, two key pads with blue and red keys, a line of 8 DIP-switches and 8 LEDs, and a 7-segment display in red showcasing “HELLO”."/>